DISH-ish/system-monitor-graph/README.md

 ## TODO
 - [ ] Bottom alignment of the text elements
 - [ ] Right alignment of the third text elements
-- [ ] Add % of use of GPU
+- [x] Add % of use of GPU
-- [ ] Add other variables such as network, CPU and GPU temperatures, battery levels for PC and peripherals.
+- [partial] Add other variables such as network, CPU and GPU temperatures, battery levels for PC and peripherals.

 ### Resources
 This is my first Desklet and the first time using JavaScript.
 Below, some resources that I used for the development of this Desklet.